NBDsoftware/biobb_workflows/README.md

 # Bioexcel building blocks workflows

 These workflows can be run together or as independent workflows.
-They can be run entirely or just partially to analyze intermediate results before proceeding.
+They use BioExcel Building Blocks (biobb) to integrate different popular biomolecular simulation tools.